 - Potatoes: Try to get potatoes that have tender skin like baby potatoes, new potatoes or Yukon gold potatoes.
 If using larger potatoes, cut them into chunks or wedges.

-- Lemon: Gives a tangy flavor to the potatoes.
+- Lemon: Gives a tangy and bright flavor to the potatoes.
 Freshly squeezed lemon juice is the key, don't use bottled lemon juice for this recipe.

-- Rosemary and thyme: you can use both dried or fresh herbs.
+- Rosemary and thyme: you can use either dried or fresh herbs.

 - Olive oil: use the finest olive oil you have, you'll taste the difference.

-- Chicken Stock: The potatoes are cooked in chicken stock for more flavor.
-Chicken stock makes the potatoes very tender.
+- Chicken stock: The potatoes are cooked in chicken stock for more flavor.
+The stock makes the potatoes very tender.
 You can also opt for vegetable stock.

 How to make Greek potatoes